-If a commercially available CompactFlash® adapter is inserted into the slot, other memory media can also be used.
+If a commercially available CompactFlashTM adapter is inserted into the slot, other memory media can also be used.

-MUSIC BOX[®] (if so equipped)
+MUSIC BOX HARD-DISK DRIVE AUDIO SYSTEM (if so equipped)

-The Music Box system can store songs from CDs being played.
-The system has a 9.3 gigabyte (GB) storage capacity.
+The Music Box hard-disk drive audio system can store songs from CDs being played.
+The system has a 9.3 gigabyte (GB) storage capacity and can record up to 200 hours (approximately 2,900 songs).

-The following CDs can be recorded in the Music Box system:
+The following CDs can be recorded in the Music Box hard-disk drive audio system:

-- CDs without MP3/WMA files. - Hybrid Compact Disc Digital Audio (Hybrid CD-DA) specification in Super Audio CDs. - Compact Disc Digital Audio (CD-DA) specification in CD-Extras.
+- CDs without MP3/WMA files. - Hybrid Compact Disc Digital Audio (Hybrid CD-DA) specification in Super Audio CDs.

-• First session of multisession disc.
+- Compact Disc Digital Audio (CD-DA) specification in CD-Extras. - First session of multisession disc.

-Extreme temperature conditions [below $-4^{\circ}F$ (-20°C) and above 158°F (70°C)] could affect the performance of the hard-disk.
+Extreme temperature conditions [below $-4^{\circ}F$ ($-20^{\circ}C$) and above 158°F (70°C)] could affect the performance of the hard disk.

-If the hard drive needs to be replaced due to a malfunction, all stored music data will be erased.
+If the hard disk needs to be replaced due to a malfunction, all stored music data will be erased.